daniilbelikov/Today/README.md

 # Today App (Flutter code example)
 Today is a mobile dating app based on user activity.
-This project was created to demonstrate the current level of programming skills in the Flutter framework.
+This project was created to demonstrate the current level of programming skills in the Flutter.

 Technology Stack: VSCode, Flutter SDK, Firebase Services (Firestore, Storage, Messaging, Analytics), Bloc, Provider, Hive and Sizer.